Skip to main content

 multipart_copy_threshold = "5GB"

-# Size of each copy chunk (when copying existing blobs)
+# Size of each server-side copy part

 multipart_copy_chunk_size = "100MB"

-# Concurrent copy operations (when copying existing blobs)
+# Concurrent server-side copy operations

 multipart_copy_jobs = 4